-Intermittent fasting is the simple process of not eating nothing for anywhere from 24 hours to seven days before returning to eating normally - it can seriously upgrade your performance and health benefits.
+Intermittent fasting - the simple process of not eating for anywhere from 24 hours to seven days before returning to normal eating - can bring some epic performance and health benefits.
 Here's 5 of the greatest intermittent fasting benefits

 Why should you bother with intermittent fasting?